 No one likes to see someone else they feel competitive with beat them to the punch, so you can instill that sense of if they make the decision before anyone else has the opportunity to, appealing to their desire to “be the first.”
 Every business needs a comparative advantage to flourish.
-You can appeal to your prospects by showing them the benefits and effectively giving them that head starts above their competition.
+You can appeal to your prospects by showing them the benefits and effectively giving them that head start above their competition.

 Sales emotion #5: Pride

 As a sales expert, you are proud of the product or service you are offering, and you want to create that same sense of pride in those who purchase it.
 Therefore, providing information on just how it can and will allow your customers to feel more intelligent and sensible for making the decision to buy appeals to their sense of pride and will delight them.
-For example, business owners buy 1800 toll free numbers from MyOperatpr not just to provide a better way for their customers to call them but also to add a sense of VIP-ness in their customer service.
+For example, business owners buy 1800 toll free numbers and IVR services from MyOperatpr not just to provide a better way for their customers to call them but also to add a sense of VIP-ness in their customer service.